 When I was a kid, there were not so many TV channels.
-Hey, I am not old, my country developed slower!
-That TV channel used to show nature documentaries on weekends and it happened to be my habit to watch oceans, forests, deserts and other exotic far places while I was having my breakfast.
-It was a big fight to convince my mother to let us sit in the living room during meal times but having a documentary was a good excuse so she let us do it.
+(Hey, I am not old, my country developed slower! 🙂 ) That TV channel used to show nature documentaries on weekends and it happened to be my habit to watch oceans, forests, deserts and other exotic far places while I was having my breakfast.
+It was always a big fight to convince my mother to let us sit in the living room while eating.
+Having a documentary was a good excuse to persuade her to let us sit there.

 People who know me a little bit knows how much I love whales.
 I blame these documentaries for that.
 Since my childhood, I had a special relationship with the whales.
 I am not sure if it can be called relationship, since they do not know anything about me.
 But yeah, you got the idea.